 Deferred income tax is provided in full, using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements.
-However, the deferred income tax is not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting profit or taxable profit or loss.

-Deferred income tax is determined by using tax rates (and laws) that have been enacted or substantially enacted by the reporting date and are expected to apply when the related deferred income tax liability is settled.
+Deferred income tax is determined by using tax rates (and laws) that have been enacted at the reporting date.

+Current and deferred tax is recognised in profit or loss.